 Sperm donation, egg donation and embryo donation are all legal in Canada.
 The “purchase” of gametes is not permitted, but full reimbursement of a donor’s out of pocket expenses is legal.
-Without clear regulations, the reimbursement of any reasonable expenses that are related to the donation should be permissible.
+The federal government has proclaimed a set of regulations that set out the categories of expenses that are reimbursable.

 Since the Assisted Human Reproduction Act of Canada was proclaimed in 2004, the number of anonymous sperm donors in Canada has dwindled.
 As a result, most anonymous sperm is imported from the United States and from Denmark.
 Although we know the sperm donors in the United States are being paid a fee for their donation, Health Canada has indicated that such importation is, in the interim, permitted.
 Stay tuned for any changes in that position.